 Who: Boys and Girls entering grades 9 and 10 who have previously attended Champion Soccer School.

-When and Where: Any Belmont K-6 or K-8 camp at Daniel Butler School or PQ Park, or any Wayland K-8 program during weeks we DO NOT run a high school program (for 2018 in Wayland that is grades 10 only for July 30-August 3, and grades 9 and 10 for August 6-10).
+When and Where: Any Belmont K-7 or K-8 camp at Daniel Butler School or PQ Park, any Wayland K-8 program during weeks we DO NOT run a high school program, and any Wilmington K-8 camp week.